Updated: Apr 6

 In Florida if you are 18 years of age or older, you are allowed to carry a loaded handgun even if you Do Not have a Concealed Weapons License (CWL).

 Vehicle carry without a permit is allowed if the handgun is “securely encased”.
-“Securely Encased” means in a glove compartment, whether or not locked; snapped in a holster (if the holster has a method of retention); in a gun case, whether or not locked; in a zippered gun case; or in a closed box or container which requires a lid or cover to be opened for access.
+“Securely Encased” means in a glove compartment or console, whether or not locked; snapped in a holster (if the holster has a method of retention); in a gun case, whether or not locked; in a zippered gun case; or in a closed box or container which requires a lid or cover to be opened for access.

 Vehicle carry on one’s person inside a vehicle without a permit is not allowed.